London Design Museum Shop

 169 Kensington High St., Kensington

 The Organic Pharmacy specializes in herbal and homeopathic treatments and supplements and is a place where you can get a custom mix to suit your specific needs.
-You'll also find a great range of beauty and skin-care products that you can also buy on goop.
+You'll also find a great range of beauty and skin-care products that you can also buy Organic Pharmacy products at goop.
 There are locations throughout the city in Chelsea, Covent Garden, Kensington, Soho, and Hampstead.

 You may also like